zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/elements/field/input-number.md

 ## Settings

-Inherits common settings and the parent's [Fields Settings](./input#fields-settings) with the following specifics:
+It inherits common settings and the parent's [Fields Settings](./input#fields-settings) with the following specifics:

 | Setting | Description | Dynamic |
 | ------- | ----------- | :-----: |